Recommended children's booklists sorted by age or topic

 In exquisitely illustrated full-colour pages, trees, birds, animals, rivers, flowers, mountains and insects each share their own magical stories.
 And the stories they tell, the ‘poems’ that fall from the sky, subtly and powerfully illuminate our hope and collective role as guardians of our earth.

-Best Books for Reluctant Readers in Years 3 and 4
+Best Books for Reluctant Readers Aged 7-9 (Year 3 & Year 4)

 Which books are best for hooking in children who don’t feel interested in reading?
 We’ve put together a list of some of the best books for reluctant readers in lower KS2…

-Best Books for Reluctant Readers in Years 5 and 6
+Best Books for Reluctant Readers in Upper KS2

-For parents and teachers, there is such an enormous amount of pressure (and often a strong desire) to guide every child successfully through the process of learning to read – while making sure it’s fun, enjoyable and a learning journey that will lead to a life-long love of books.
+For parents and teachers, there is often pressure and desire to guide every child successfully through the process of learning to read – while making sure it’s fun, enjoyable and a learning journey that will lead to a lifelong love of books.
 But which books are best for hooking in children who don’t feel interested in reading?

-We’ve picked a selection of our top book choices for engaging reluctant readers in Year 5 and Year 6.
+With something for all different tastes, this selection of our top book choices for engaging reluctant readers in Year 5 and Year 6 is here to help.
+Schools can purchase full sets of the books from Peters.

 Graphic Novel